 National Security Education Program (NSEP) at the U.S. Department of Defense

-Korean Language Flagship Center is a part of The Language Flagship which is a federally-funded effort and is a component of the National Security Education Program (NSEP) at the U.S. Department of Defense.
-NSEP was created in 1991 to develop a much-needed strategic partnership between the national security community and higher education to address national needs for expertise in critical languages and regions.
+Korean Language Flagship Center is a part of The Language Flagship, a federally-funded initiative under the National Security Education Program (NSEP) at the U.S. Department of Defense.
+Established in 1991, NSEP fosters strategic partnerships between the national security community and higher education institutions.
+Its aim is to cultivate essential expertise in critical languages and regions, enhancing U.S. preparedness to address diverse national security challenges.
+The KLFC specifically contributes by developing high-level proficiency in Korean, a strategically significant language due to South Korea’s geopolitical and economic importance.